JavaScript Client

 Continuous waveform | Depends on waveformMode |

-Global value | Entire video | Video is at least 4 seconds long using vitallens |
+Global value | Entire video | Video is at least 5 seconds long |

 respiratory_waveform |